 Start with Snowmen

 The first step of this project is to create a snowman.
-The kids had criteria that they had to follow when making their snowman.
+Give students rules to follow when making their snowman.

 - The same number of snowballs as the number of letters in their first name